 Picture this scene from a film: A road snakes along a sheer cliff side, above peacock-blue bays, dark cypresses and a sea of olive trees in the heart of the Peloponnese.
-On one side of the horizon is the placid gulf of Messinia, on the other, the looming presence of Mt Taygetos.
+On one side of the horizon is the placid Gulf of Messinia, on the other, the looming presence of Mt Taygetos.
 Between them the scene of sturdy-looking stone houses, built to last, is softened by the fertile soil at their base.

 This used to be a destination for the chosen few – the diamond of Messinian Mani.
 But its contrasts have captured the hearts of many visitors, and they keep coming back for more.
-To get to know it like they do, visit the old fortress town, take a dip at Ritsa beach, spend your nights in one of its many delightful boutique hotels, have a meal at famous tavernas and chill out at some of the sophisticated little bars.
+To get to know it like they do, visit the old fortress town, take a dip at Ritsa beach, spend your nights in one of the many delightful boutique hotels, have a meal at famous tavernas and chill out at some of the sophisticated little bars.
 By then you’ll be hooked and you’ll never forget Kardamyli.

 What to do in Kardamyli

-Your first glimpse of Mani’s legendary tower houses
+The legendary tower houses

 Just a short walk is all that’s needed to plunge you into the stern, unyielding nature of Mani’s history.
 Old Kardamyli, a fortified cluster of tower houses, rises around the 18th-century church of Agios Spyridon.
 Step through the main gate, try to puzzle out the marble inscriptions and stop to admire the relief sculpture of the two-headed eagle of Byzantium, the empire’s emblem.
 The elders who created this stone village had a powerful influence on the modern history of Greece.